Publications

 title = {Automated inspection of char morphologies in colombian coals using image analysis},

-author = {Deisy Chaves and Maria Trujillo and Edward Garcia and Juan Barraza and Edward Lester and Maribel Barajas and Billy Rodriguez and Manuel Romero and Laura Fernández Robles},
+author = {Deisy Chaves and María Trujillo and Edward García and Juan Barraza and Edward Lester and Maribel Barajas and Billy Rodriguez and Manuel Romero and Laura Fernández-Robles},

 url = {https://d1wqtxts1xzle7.cloudfront.net/84400929/pdf-libre.pdf?1650296199=&response-content-disposition=inline%3B+filename%3DAutomated_Inspection_of_Char_Morphologie.pdf&Expires=1739453001&Signature=WRmkYL0vVspGUAWK2T6VzJ7LlDmM3124W~OVgR50dihJQFxgHvpXDGOjN8HhZa3-1MVnKi0FAOlZOlYD3Uv49praFJTy-WokdxMEcJ6DLPl7hJosZQahVgkjY-mVWHZJ~tq6FxhHV471iEpDts1G8MhynylHeFPJRbpmDRxSsNujdBUhj6j9s1a97oZGsQV8gpI8fJegGdr3sysuw46eWo8vF5wlVv7sSz40QP53B0hzipH9k-JTds2WE59sWOu2NxhORsVBYTRfAeXE2XJHLG3F0W44aKpsVc3c3MI4nkDlWqFMbMarR4VIQxm5q1S9LD8qMzzx7F4MVGjYTF4YcA__&Key-Pair-Id=APKAJLOHF5GGSLRBV4ZA},